What do you do when you feel stressed and overworked?

 - Stretch, do some tai chi or learn a bit of yoga.
 The internet has free resources on how to properly do these.

 - Exercise or at least take a leisurely walk.
 Get some blood pumping and release some endorphins, the body’s feel-good chemicals.
+You could even take some of the best rated field hockey sticks and relax with some healthy competition.

 - Listen to your favorite music.
 Sing along or dance in your room.